Andre Emmett

 Andre Emmett (August 27, 1982 – September 23, 2019) was an American professional basketball player.
 He played college basketball for the Texas Tech Red Raiders, and was named a consensus All-American as a senior in 2004.
 He had brief stints in the National Basketball Association (NBA) with the Memphis Grizzlies and the New Jersey Nets after being selected in the second round of the 2004 NBA draft.
-Emmett was shot to death on September 23, 2019 in Dallas.
+Emmett was shot to death on September 23, 2019, in Dallas.

 College career

 Emmett played college basketball for 4 years for Bob Knight at Texas Tech University.
-He is currently the Red Raiders' 2nd all-time leading scorer and the 4th all-time leading scorer in the Big 12 behind Buddy Hield, LaceDarius Dunn, and fellow Red Raider Jarrius Jackson with 2,256 points.
+He is currently the Red Raiders' all-time leading scorer and the 3rd all-time leading scorer in the Big 12 behind Buddy Hield and LaceDarius Dunn with 2,256 points.
 During his freshman year and playing for Coach James Dickey, Emmett earned his way into the starting lineup averaging 7.7 points and 3.6 rebounds per game.
 When Bob Knight arrived at Texas Tech in 2001, Emmett saw his scoring average improve to 18.7 which was good enough for 3rd in the conference behind Drew Gooden and Kareem Rush and 1st team All-Big 12 honors.
 His junior and senior year, Emmett proved to be one of the best scorers in college basketball averaging 21.8 and 20.6 points per game, respectively.
 He also earned Unanimous 1st team All-Big 12 honors his junior and senior year and consensus All-American honors his senior year.
 Emmett capped off his college career by winning the 2004 NCAA Slam Dunk Contest.